Skip to main content Skip to footer site map

 Creativity, engagement, productivity, and even physical health can all take a hit when a worker is suffering from chronic or acute mental health issues.
 These can arise from feeling overwhelmed in the workplace or at home.

-• Employee resource groups (ERGs): Giving employees a chance to bond or learn more about shared interests, characteristics, and/or experiences can help create a culture of acceptance, respect, and inclusion within your business.
+• Employee resource groups (ERGs): Giving employees a chance to bond or learn more about shared interests, characteristics, and experiences can help create a culture of acceptance, respect, and inclusion within your business.

-• Social perks: Socializing with other employees and bonding over shared experiences can help a worker feel connected and part of a community.
+• Social perks: Socializing with other employees and bonding over shared experiences can help workers feel connected and part of a community.
 Such activities can also increase resiliency against depression and feeling isolated.

-• Flexible work schedules: Balancing home and work obligations in today's demanding world can deplete an employee of time and energy, leading to burnout.
+• Flexible work schedules: Balancing home and work obligations in today's demanding world can deplete an employee's time and energy, leading to burnout.
 Choices in flexible and hybrid work schedules allow employees to juggle work and home responsibilities more equally.

-• Wellness programs: Encouraging behaviors that improve physical and mental health, either through classes, inclusive group challenges, or incentives can create a sense of teamwork and accomplishment, all while helping lower healthcare expenses for employees and a business.
+• Wellness programs: Encouraging behaviors that improve physical and mental health, either through classes, inclusive group challenges, or incentives, can create a sense of teamwork and accomplishment, all while helping lower healthcare expenses for employees and businesses.

 Fringe Benefits

-Additional benefits in the form of cash, cash equivalents, or services are all considered fringe benefits and can help strengthen worker loyalty.
+Additional small business employee benefits in the form of cash, cash equivalents, or services are all considered fringe benefits and can help strengthen worker loyalty.
 Many of these are ideal benefits for small businesses because they are often relatively affordable.

-• Dental and vision: Healthcare plans typically do not cover dental or vision costs, yet both are an important and integral part of overall wellness.
-Without a dental or vision plan, many employees may opt to go without.
+• Dental and vision: Healthcare plans typically do not cover dental or vision costs, yet both are integral to overall wellness.

 • Life insurance: Give employees peace of mind that in the event of the unthinkable, their dependents will have a financial safety net.

 • Dependent care flexible savings account: Childcare and eldercare expenses can overwhelm a worker's monthly budget.
-Similar to a medical FSA, a dependent care FSA lets an employee set aside pretax earnings for qualified care expenses, thus reducing their annual tax obligation.
+Like a medical FSA, a dependent care FSA lets an employee set aside pretax earnings for qualified care expenses, thus reducing their annual tax obligation.

 • Gift cards: Gift cards to places like restaurants, grocery stores, and gas stations are a way to recognize a job well done and can go a long way toward validating a worker's contribution while putting a little extra money in their pocket.
-Take care to be equitable in the use of gift cards to avoid having some staff members feel overlooked and forgotten.
+Take care to be equitable in using gift cards to avoid having some staff members feel overlooked and forgotten.

 • Paid volunteer days: Many workers want to contribute their time to a meaningful organization but lack the time or money to do so.
 A paid volunteer day lets them know your business cares about giving back to the community and lets employees fulfill a greater sense of purpose.

-• Memberships and passes: Passes to museums, sports events, public transportation, or even a gym membership are all extras that can help your employees enjoy their life while experiencing a sense of gratitude to their employer for making it happen.
+• Memberships and passes: Passes to museums, sports events, public transportation, or even a gym membership are all extras that can help your employees enjoy life while they're off the clock.

 What Benefits Can Set My Company Apart From Competitors?